-- Command Allows you to select a support command for execution. - Target-Displays a list of W-IAPs in the network. - Run- Allows you to execute the selected command for a specific W-IAP or all W-IAPs and view logs. - Auto Run - Allows you to configure a schedule for automatic execution of a support command for a specific W-IAP or all W-IAPs. - Filter-Allows you to filter the contents of a command output. - Clear-Clears the command output displayed after a command is executed. - Save Results- Allows you to save the support command logs as an HTML or text file.
+- Command- Allows you to select a support command for execution. - Target-Displays a list of W-IAPs in the network. - Run- Allows you to execute the selected command for a specific W-IAP or all W-IAPs and view logs. - Auto Run - Allows you to configure a schedule for automatic execution of a support command for a specific W-IAP or all W-IAPs. - Filter-Allows you to filter the contents of a command output. - Clear-Clears the command output displayed after a command is executed. - Save Results

+Allows you to save the support command logs as an HTML or text file.

-For more information on support commands, see Running Debug Commands from the Dell W-Instant UI on page 294.
+For more information on support commands, see Viewing Logs on page 276.
 The following figure shows the Support window: